FAQs for undergraduate students and families

 - Fully Remote Student: The fully remote student resides off campus for the duration of the fall semester and does not travel to campus for academic courses or campus life activities.
 The student regularly participates in courses with the expectation of regular remote attendance in synchronous course sessions.
 A student who begins the fall as a Residential Student or a Commuter Student may, with approval, make a one-time decision to switch to “Fully Remote Student.”
-Once a student chooses this option, that status will be maintained for the duration of the fall 2020 semester.
+Once a student chooses this option, that status will be maintained for the duration of the semester.
 The student may not switch from Fully Remote to either of the other two categories during the semester.

 Murray library will be open for students and employees only.
 The group study spaces will be set up to meet socially distancing guidelines.
 Operational hours will be posted.

 Where feasible furniture has been set up to allow for social distancing.
 New room capacities are posted in each space.
 In situations where 6-foot spacing is not feasible, such as in, laboratories or studios such as film that require closer proximity, increased PPE, such as glasses/goggles, lab coats, and gloves will be used.
 In addition, some professional organizations in these areas have published recommendations for mitigating risk that can be incorporated as well.